dshe/ExchangeTime/README.md

 ***A small desktop application that displays a timeline indicating periods when financial exchanges are open.***
 - the gold vertical line represents the current point in time
-- double-click on the application to exit
 - move the mouse wheel to zoom the timeline
 - anchor the window to the edge of the screen by dragging it beyond the edge
+- double-click on the application to exit
 - edit ExchangeTime.xml to modify the timeline
-- audio notifications may be set
+- audio announcements may be set
+- right click to announce the current time
 - supports Windows Presentation Framework 4.7
 - dependencies: NodaTime